 3 Ways the E-Discovery Industry Continues to Grow

 The Electronic Discovery market is growing at a rapid pace.
 It is predicted to explode at 15.65 by the year 2021.
 The processes around eDiscovery are very complex, and that’s delaying many companies of the potential that it holds. eDisocvery is the technological discovery, identification and collection of electronically stored information (ESI) which can be used in various forms of investigation.
-EDiscovery professionals possess the most exquisite kind of skills to safely find, remove or copy data from different sources.
+EDiscovery professionals possess the most exquisite kind of skills to safely find, remove, copy, or recover data from different sources.
 Voicemails, documents, databases, emails, presentations and social media are a few examples of the kind of files sought in eDiscovery cases.
 This concept is usually used in legal cases but the potential of this field has led to growth into 3 new trends.